t8rtits/cloudflared/README.md

-# Instructions for Cloudflare Tunnels (formerly known as Argo Tunnels) on Unraid
+# Instructions for Cloudflare Tunnels (formerly known as Argo Tunnels) on DOCKER

+### NOT COMPLETE - DO NOT USE

 Argo Tunnel creates a secure, outbound-only connection between your services and Cloudflare by deploying a lightweight connector in your environment.
 With this model, your team does not need to go through the hassle of poking holes in your firewall or validating that traffic originated from Cloudflare IPs.